VyrtualL/RL-Project/README.md

 ## Animation
 In the `animation` folder, we can find `best_final_game_ddqn.gif` which shows a game using the best model we had.
 The model wins with a 19-point lead.

+In the `animation` folder, we can find `strange_win.gif` which shows the game where the model managed to win without moving the whole game, which is impressive.